elahe-dastan/processing-sequences/README.md

 Autoregressive integrated moving average (ARIMA) runs d rounds of differencing to make the time series more stationary, after applying ARMA it adds back the terms that were subtracted by differencing.

+Seasonal ARIMA (SARIMA): models the time series in the same way as ARIMA, but it additionally models a seasonal component for a given frequency (e.g., weekly).

+There are principled approaches to selecting good hyperparameters, based on analyzing the autocorrelation function (ACF) and partial autocorrelation function (PACF_, or minimizing the AIC or BIC metrics to penalize models that use too many parameters.